Coder-sus/git-practical-activities/README.md

 ## Lecture 2 - GitHub Actions Workflow

 ### Activity 1 - Setup Workflow
-Created `.github/workflows/main.yml` triggering on push to main.
+Created a workflow file that triggers automatically on every push to main.

 ![Workflow listed](screenshots/L2_A1_workflow_listed.png)

+---

 ### Activity 2 - Update HTML Step
-Workflow appends a timestamped paragraph tag to `index.html` on every push.
-GitHub Pages enabled.
+On each push, the workflow detects the GitHub actor and appends a timestamped line to `index.html`.
+GitHub Pages was enabled to serve the file live.

 ![Pages enabled](screenshots/L2_A2_pages_enabled.png)

+---

 ### Activity 3 - Update README Step
-Workflow appends actor name, timestamp and commit hash to `README.md` on every push.
+The workflow appends the actor name, timestamp and short commit hash to `README.md` as a log entry after each push.

 ![README log](screenshots/L2_A3_readme_log.png)

+---

 ### Activity 4 - Commit Changes Step and Permissions
-Workflow commits and pushes changes back to the repo.
-Read and write permissions set.
+The workflow commits the updated files and pushes them back to the repo using the GitHub token.
+Read and write permissions were enabled in repository settings.

 ![Permissions](screenshots/L2_A4_permissions.png)

+---

 ### Activity 5 - Test the Workflow
-Pushed a change and verified all 4 steps completed successfully.
+Triggered the workflow with a push and confirmed all 4 steps completed successfully.
+Verified the live GitHub Pages site showed the updated content.

 ![Workflow success](screenshots/L2_A5_workflow_success.png)
 ![Pages live](screenshots/L2_A5_pages_live.png)